domkris/AuthDemo/README.md

-# AuthDemo: .NET Web API Authorization and Authentication Demo & Tutorial
+# AuthDemo: .NET Web API Authorization and Authentication Showcase

 AuthDemo is a .NET Web API application designed to provide a practical learning demonstration of implementing authorization and authentication mechanisms in a .NET Web API application using JWT.
-Additionally, it showcases chore management functionalities, serving as a educational example of integrating these features into simulated and some real-world scenarios.
+Additionally, it showcases chore management functionalities, serving as an educational example of integrating these features into simulated and some real-world scenarios.
 <br><br>
 ## Table of Contents